Energy Branding Benchmarking Index

 p2 is the weight of panel data for the index (1-p1)

 The EBBI Scale ranges from 0 to 100.
-This example shows scenario where hypothetical is benchmarked against various factors.
+This example shows a scenario where a hypothetical Perfect EBBI score is benchmarked against various factors.

 - Perfect EBBI